shijie-xu/ref_dl/README.md

 ## TODO
 - [ ] User interface
-- [ ] More accuracte reference recognition
+- [ ] More accurate reference recognition
-- [ ] More downloading source such as Google Scholar
+- [ ] More downloading sources such as Google Scholar